OAuth2 Client

 1. Create and deploy the app: Start by creating a new Rocket.Chat app.
 For this example, name it OAuth, and then deploy the app to your workspace.

 2. Set up Google API credentials: In the Google API Console, create authorization credentials to obtain your Client ID and Client Secret.
+For this, you will need to create a client app of type web application.
+Once the client app is created, make sure to note the ID and secret.

 3. Configure authorized URLs: In the project’s Google API console, configure the following: